Early medieval European dress: Women's clothing

 The women of later Anglo-Saxon England, outside of East Kent, mostly wore an ensemble of multiple layered tunics.
 These women were particularly well known for their embroidery and may have decorated their clothing with silk and wool embroidery or woven bands.
 These tunics are often interpreted as having a style of neckline called a "keyhole neckline" that may have facilitated breast-feeding.
 This neckline would have been closed with a brooch for modesty and warmth.
 In later Anglo-Saxon England, there is visual evidence for a large poncho-like garment that may have been worn by noble or royal women.

 The most famous garment of early medieval Scandinavia is the so-called Apron Dress (also called a trägerrock, hängerock, or smokkr).
-This may have evolved from the peplos of the early Germanic Iron Age.
+This may have evolved from the peoples of the early Germanic Iron Age.
 The garment is often interpreted as a tube shape (either fitted or loose) that is worn with straps over the shoulder and large brooches (sometimes called "turtle brooches") at the upper chest.
 Examples of appliqued silk bands used as decoration have been found in a number of graves.
 Not all graves identified as belonging to women contain the brooches that typify this type of garment, indicating that some women wore a different style of clothing.
 There is evidence from Dublin that at least some Norse women wore caps or other head-coverings, it is unclear however how pervasive this practice was.

 On all top layers, the neckline, sleeves, and hems might be decorated with embroidery, tablet weaving, or appliqued silks, very richly so for the upper classes.
 Hose or socks may have been worn on the legs.
 Veils or other head coverings appear in art depicting northern European women beginning with the Romans, however this is not universal.
 More pervasive use of headcoverings, especially for married women, appears to follow the Christianization of the various Germanic tribes.
 Fur is described in many classical accounts of the Germanic tribes but has not survived well in archaeological remains, making it difficult to interpret how and where it was used in female clothing.
 In all regions, garments were primarily made out of wool and linen, with some examples of silk and hemp.